thephpleague/url/4.0/definitions.md

 ## URI, URL and URN

-Often you will encounter in the documentation and in the public spaces the following terms:
+Often you will encounter in the public spaces the following terms:

-- URL which stands for `Uniform Resource Locator`;
+- URI which stands for *Uniform Resource Identifier*;
-- URI which stands for `Uniform Resource Identifier`;
+- URL which stands for *Uniform Resource Locator*;
-- URN which stands for `Uniform Resource Name`;
+- URN which stands for *Uniform Resource Name*;

 But according to [RFC3986](http://tools.ietf.org/html/rfc3986#section-1.1.3)

 > Future specifications and related documentation should use the general term "URI" rather than the more restrictive terms "URL" and "URN".

-This is the reason why you will mostly encounter the term URI throughout the documentation.
+This is the reason why you will mostly encounter the term URI throughout the documentation to highlight the fact that the package is not limited to HTTP(S) URI.

 ## Value Objects